slash-segmentation/CHM/python/README.md

 **Note:** the model folder can become fairly large (100+ MiB), however most of this is only needed if you plan to ever 'restart' the model.
 If not, all `output-#-#` directories within the model directory can be removed.
 After removing them, the models should only be 10-20 MiB.
+This is true for Python and MATLAB models.

 The default number of stages and levels are 2 and 4 respectively.
 They can be set using `-S #` and `-L #` respectively.
 The number of stages must be at least 2 while the number of levels must be at